Adults should not have sex with children. I do not advocate paedophilia

 The authors queried, among other things, the balance between giving young people sexual rights and protecting them against abuse.
 These are entirely legitimate issues to discuss, even if we disagree with them.

 I do not condone adults having sex with children.
-My Guardian letter about this book was in defence of free speech and open debate about the issue, in opposition to those who said that the book and the debate are not worthwhile or legitimate – and that any further discussion should be closed down.
+My Guardian letter about this book was in defence of free speech and for open debate about the issue, in opposition to those who said that the book and the debate are not worthwhile or legitimate – and who said that any further discussion should be closed down.
 I was against the call for censorship.
-Even if Dares to Speak is entirely wrong, in a free society its authors have a right to be published and heard.
+In a free society, the book’s authors have a right to be published and heard, even though I disagree with much of what they said.

 My Guardian letter cited examples of youths in Papuan tribes and some of my friends who, when they were under 16, had sex with adults (18+), but who do not feel they were harmed.